Before you start

 3. The help available to you

-Regulated Financial Advice and Pensions Guidance
+Regulated Financial Advice

-Royal London can't give financial advice and we strongly recommend that you take financial advice and/or the free pension guidance available before you access your pension savings.
+Royal London can’t give financial advice and we strongly recommend that you take financial advice and/or the free pension guidance available before you access your pension savings

-You can take regulated financial advice at your own cost from a financial adviser.
-If you don't have a financial adviser, you can find one in your area.
+If you don’t have a financial adviser, you can find one in your area.

 Please select one of the following: